saadsaifse/intro-to-AI-hackathon/4. Ethics in AI/Tutorial.md

 <img src="https://blogs.gartner.com/anthony_bradley/files/2020/01/4-Stages-of-Ethical-AI.png" width="500">

-In his article J. Bradley (2020) describes 4 stages relevant to AI bias; real world bias, data bias, algorithm bias and business bias.
+In his article J. Bradley (2020) describes four stages relevant to AI bias; real-world bias, data bias, algorithm bias, and business bias.
-1. **Real world bias** involves actual bias in real world situations such as gender bias, name bias or beauty bias.
+1. **Real-world bias** involves actual bias in real-world situations such as gender bias, name bias, or beauty bias.
-For example: Name bias is the tendency people have to judge and prefer people with certain types of names — typically names that are of Anglo origin.
+For example, Name bias is the tendency people have to judge and prefer people with certain types of names — typically names that are of Anglo origin.
 This may occur when reviewing your future classmates and some names will appear to you as 'foreign'.
 2. **Data bias** happens when the data accurately reflects the real world.
-If the data is reflective of the real world it will also reflect the biases that occur in the real world.
+If the data is reflective of the real-world it will also reflect the biases that occur in the real world.
 3. **Algorithm bias**, an algorithm is a set of rules that precisely defines a sequence of operations.
-These rules are defined by humans and operated by machines, algorithm bias is an outcome of real world bias that humans have.
+These rules are defined by humans and operated by machines, algorithm bias is an outcome of real-world bias that humans have.
 For example: when a job application filtering tool is trained on decisions made by humans, the machine learning algorithm may learn to discriminate against women or individuals with a certain ethnic background.
 4. **Bussiness bias** represents how businesses act upon the data/AI for business benefit.
-Mostly businesses will be bias based on relevant criteria that determines a good prospective customer, storefront geography, job candidate, product investment, etc.
+Most businesses will be bias based on relevant criteria that determines a good prospective customer, storefront geography, job candidate, product investment, etc.

-This cycle presented in the figure presents how each bias effect the other in a cause and effect flow.
+This cycle presented in the figure shows how each bias affects the other in a cause and effect flow.

 ---